How to fix iPhone Force Restart not working – easy guide (Updated)

 How to Force Restart iPhone?

-Here are the steps to follow on how to force iPhone to restart,
+Here are the steps to follow on how to force restart iPhone,

 1. Quickly press and release the volume-up button;